 Consider these correlation pairs (upper left).
 The active, or yang, are on top; the passive, or yin, are on the bottom.
 The word love, as it is often used, correlates more to the active side; ‘truer’ love would correlate more to the passive side.
 These can be read in a clockwise direction.
 For example, the first set reads thus: need rushes love; love waits need.
 The next set reads: life takes death; death gives life.
 To make sense of these connections, it probably helps to have your mind like that of a fool – how blank!, as chapter 20 puts it (2).

-Now, ponder the qualities that the ‘active yang’ words share with each other.
-Next, compare all this with the qualities that the ‘passive yin’ words share with each other.
+It may help to ponder the qualities that the ‘active yang’ words share with each other.
+Now, compare all this with the qualities that the ‘passive yin’ words share with each other.

 Need (active / yang) =rush=life=take=new=stirs=war =bias=something=fill=energy=burn=dream=excite.